A matching decoder for bivariate bicycle codes: Introduction

 \section{Introduction}

 To protect logical quantum information from physical errors, quantum-computing architectures require the redundant encoding of information into quantum error-correcting codes (QECCs)~\cite{Fowler2012surface, Lee2025low, Yoder2025tour}.
 QECCs rely on a \textit{decoder}~\cite{Dennis02, Duclos-Cianci2010fast, Wootton2012high, Bravyi2013quantum, Bravyi2014efficient, Anwar2014fast, Torlai2017neural, Delfosse2021almostlineartime, Brown2022conservation} to correct errors.
-A decoder is a classical algorithm that interprets syndrome data from a QECC to find a correction that reverses the effect of the incident error.
-Ideally, practical decoders minimize the logical error rate while also running in a time-efficient manner. \textit{Matching} decoders~\cite{Dennis02, Higgott_2025sparse, Wang2003confinement, Sahay2022decoder, Brown2022conservation} have been shown to perform well under these criteria for the case of topological codes.
+A decoder is a classical algorithm that interprets syndrome data returned from a QECC to find a correction that reverses the effect of the incident error.
+Ideally, practical decoders minimize the logical error rate while also running in a time-efficient manner. \textit{Matching} decoders~\cite{Dennis02, Higgott_2025sparse, Wang2003confinement, Sahay2022decoder, Brown2022conservation} have been shown to perform well under these criteria for topological codes.

-Topological codes, such as the toric code~\cite{KITAEV2003, Dennis02}, are QECCs supported on a lattice of physical qubits with geometrically local stabilizer operators.
-To minimize qubit overhead, quantum-computing architectures often utilize non-local low-density parity check (LDPC) QECCs to encode a large amount of quantum information with a relatively small number of physical qubits~\cite{Breuckmann2021quantum}.
+Topological codes such as the toric code~\cite{KITAEV2003, Dennis02}, are QECCs supported on a lattice of physical qubits with geometrically local stabilizer operators.
+Increasingly, quantum-computing architectures rely on non-local low-density parity check (LDPC) QECCs to encode a large amount of quantum information into relatively fewer physical qubits~\cite{Breuckmann2021quantum}.
 With the discovery of new LDPC codes, we require the development of decoding algorithms to support their operation~\cite{Panteleev2021degeneratequantum,Roffe_2020,müller2025improved,Hillmann2025localized,Wolanski2025ambiguity, ye2025beamsearchdecoderquantum}.